whatsupcoders/Flutter-Interview-Questions/README.md

 * Is there a suggested limit to the number of FloatingActionButtons a screen can have?.
 Give reason(s) for your answer
 * Mention two or more operations that would require one to use or return a Future?
 * What is the purpose of SafeArea?
-* when to use mainAxisSize?
+* When to use mainAxisSize?
 * SizedBox VS Container?
 * List the Visibility widgets in flutter and the differences?
 * Can we use Color and Decoration property simultaneously in the Container?
 Explain
 * Inorder for the CrossAxisAlignment.baseline to work what is another property that we need to set?
-* when should we use resizeToAvoidBottomInset?
+* When should we use resizeToAvoidBottomInset?
 * What is the difference between 'as','show' and 'hide' in an import statement?
 * What is the importance of TextEditingController?
-* why do we use "Reverse" property in Listview?
+* Why do we use "Reverse" property in Listview?
 * Difference between Modal and Persistent BottomSheet with an example?
 * How is Inherited Widget different from Provider?
-* what is a UnmodifiableListView?
+* What is a UnmodifiableListView?
 * Difference between these operators "?? and ?."

 Title: Animation Interview Questions
 ---

-* what is vsync?
+* What is vsync?
-* when does the animation reach "completed" or "dismissed" status?
+* When does the animation reach "completed" or "dismissed" status?
 * Difference between AnimationController and Animation?
 * When to use 'SingleTickerProviderStateMixin' and 'TickerProviderStateMixin'?
 * Define TweenAnimation?